People-Pleasing Leadership (and Its Destructive Nature)

 How about when Jesus chose to dine with tax collectors and prostitutes in the face of constant pressure and criticism from the religious elite of the day?
 Or when Jesus kindly yet firmly told an immoral woman that while her sins were forgiven, her lifestyle was a sin and she should not continue in it?

-Bottom line: Jesus, while full of kindness, love and mercy, was concerned only about pleasing His Father and about fulfilling His Father’s plan.
+Jesus, while full of kindness, love and mercy, was concerned only about pleasing His Father and about fulfilling His Father’s plan.
 He refused to give in to pressure coming both from the religious hypocrites and from His closest teammates.
 Every time He was pressured and tested, He would reaffirm His direction and His purpose, even though it meant momentarily making someone uncomfortable.

 There’s nothing spiritual or godly about constant people pleasing.
-So whether you are a leader who constantly yields to the pressure to keep everyone happy, or you are a follower who is currently in a work environment full of chaos due to a leader’s inability to say “no,” remember that Jesus knows.
-Remain in Him, draw from His wisdom and from His life and you will be able to overcome.
+So, whether you are a leader who constantly yields to the pressure to keep everyone happy, or you are a follower who is currently in a work environment full of chaos due to a leader’s inability to say no, remember that Jesus knows.
+Remain in Him, draw from His wisdom and from His life, and you will be able to overcome.

-Written by Megan Pacheco
+By Megan Pacheco

 Loading controls...

-© 2024 iDisciple.
+© 2025 iDisciple.
 All Rights Reserved.